henqqqcs/JavaEmailTemplateBuilder/README.md

 ##How to create an email template

+####Create a file with your email temaple
-####Create a file containing the template for your email and put it on your classpath with your variables, which will be replaced.
+Create a file containing the template for your email and put it on your classpath with your variables, which will be replaced.

 For example: